diogomachado-bioinfo/sweep/README.md

   SWeeP: Sequence Window Projection
   -----------------------------------

-This Python package implements the SWeeP (Sequence Window Projection) algorithm for representing large biological sequence datasets in compact vectors.
+This Python package implements the SWeeP (Spaced Words Projection) algorithm for representing large biological sequence datasets in compact vectors.
 SWeeP allows efficient processing and analysis of sequence data by converting sequences into fixed-length feature vectors.